 The business measures its leaders and managers individual contributions to health and safety performance through performance appraisal or similar individual performance measures.
+For example, project managers will be measured against the safety performance of their projects, measured through lead indicators such as internal audit results and monitoring of work hours.

 The business actively provides opportunities for contractors and suppliers to improve their health and safety performance.
-An example would be the screening and vetting of labour hire drivers to ensure the standards of good performance are set prior to induction to the company.
+For example, the company offers to train personnel from their maintenance contractors to carry out internal safety audits.

 The business looks externally for best health and safety practice that can be applied within the business.
+New equipment that eliminates health and safety risks is acquired and rolled out across the business as standard.